matthewnicotra/cnidofest-website/_posts/2021-21-28-initial-setup.markdown

 To set up the site I first learned about GitHub pages and Jekyll from [this excellent set of youtube videos by Bill Raymond](https://www.youtube.com/watch?v=EvYs1idcGnM&list=PLWzwUIYZpnJuT0sH4BN56P5oWTdHJiTNq).

-Then, I did the following.
+Then I created the initial site.

 ### Set up repo on GitHub